Altruist2692/rystraum-com/src/posts/2021-08-05-play-to-earn-update.md

 Playing Cryptoblades and Cryptozoon retriggered my plans from a decade ago that I wanted to build a browser-based game.
 I've played dozens of those in the span of the past decade.
 Urbandead, Travian, among other things.

+I've personally had trouble working/focusing the past few weeks because of my tendency to obsess over things.

+Even prior to this, I have been having trouble focusing and this just made it like 2x worse.
+Hopefully, by writing this down, I'd get to focus more.

+##### Game Format

-My thinking was that, I can build the game on the browser and add on mobile-based/interactive interfaces later on but still building on top of the same server/mechanics.
+Since I can only do web development right now, I can build the game on the browser and add on mobile-based/interactive interfaces later on but still build on top of the same server/mechanics.

-The game that I want to build would have:

 ##### Game Map

-Map-based exploration - maybe use gas to move around? stamina accumulation which gets used per action?
+Map-based exploration

+There will be stamina; and movement & fight costs different staminas.
+Higher level characters will recover faster and have bigger stamina pool.
+Moving regions in world map requires gas fees.

 Something like the following progression:\
-starting area - path/battleground (tutorial, free) - small town - path/battleground - second town - branch off to multiple paths/battlegrounds - themed cities.
+starting area - path/battleground (tutorial, free) - themed town - path/battleground - main town - branch off to multiple paths/battlegrounds - other themed towns

 The themed cities can be the starting city of different classes.
 Think Ragnarok.